felipe-parodi/QuantTools4Neuro/README.md

-# Mathematical Tools for Neuroscience (Neurobio 212 at Harvard)
+# Quantitative Tools for Neuroscience

-*Developed and taught by Ella Batty, Lucy Lai, Alex Chen, and John Assad*

-Course contact: Eleanor_Batty@hms.harvard.edu
+This repo has several components to it.

+One folder holds the materials from Ella Batty's "Mathematical Tools for Neuroscience" at Harvard (course contact: Eleanor_Batty@hms.harvard.edu)

+Another folder holds the materials from Josh Gold's "Quantitative Neuroscience" course at Penn.

 **Scroll down to bottom for the materials**